-Although it’s not nearly as popular as some other variations like Caribbean Stud or Ultimate Texas Holdem, you’ll still find a decent number of venues spreading it both online and live.
+Although it’s not nearly as popular as some other variations like 3 Card Poker, Caribbean Stud, or Ultimate Texas Holdem, you’ll still find a decent number of venues spreading it both online and live.

 The game can seem a bit complicated at first, but once you get the hang of it, you’ll realize that Russian Poker is quite simple, even with quite a few choices you have after receiving the initial five cards.

 Every option you have comes with a certain price, so you need to make sure you have enough chips in front of you to cover every scenario, depending on what cards you’re dealt and what the dealer is showing.

 In this article, you won’t just learn all the rules of Russian Poker, but you’ll also find out about some basic strategies that will help you play the game well and not give the house any more edge than it already has.

 Basic Russian Poker Rules

 Like all poker variations played against the house, your only goal in Russian Poker is to beat the dealer.